-We cut tongue and groove to fit the roof, and screwed it up with self-tappers.
-It was a bit fiddly, but looks great!
-Don’t forget to cut holes for the lights if you are putting downlighters in, and wait ’til theres are wired in (step 10) before screwing the roof in place.
+We cut tongue and groove to fit the roof and screwed it up with self-tappers.
+It was a bit fiddly, but looks great.
+Don’t forget to cut holes for the lights if you are putting downlighters in, and wait ’til these are wired in (step 10) before screwing the roof in place.

 Step 7: Leisure battery

-We installed a 110 amp leisure battery to power lights, laptops and a row of USB sockets and 12 Volt sockets (i.e. like a car cigarette lighter).
-You can buy bigger batteries for more power if you want.
+We installed a 110 Amp leisure battery to power lights, laptops and a row of USB sockets and 12 Volt sockets (i.e. like a car cigarette lighter).
+You can buy bigger batteries for more power.
 There are how-to videos on wiring these to your car battery on Youtube, but if in doubt, ask an expert.